-The Company's activities expose it primarily to the financial risks of changes in interest rates, prices of equity securities in the stock market and movements in NAVPS of investments in global mutual funds.
+The Company's activities expose it primarily to the financial risks of changes in interest rates and movements in NAVPU of investment in UITF.
 The Company has insignificant exposure to foreign exchange risk since foreign currency denominated transactions are minimal.
 There has been no change on the manner in which the Company manages and measures these risks.